UNC-Libraries/pinecone/README.md

   * If replication or validation fail, administrators are emailed.
 * Periodic validation of bags - After a configured period of time since the last validation, bags and their replicas will be validated again.
   * If validation fails, administrators and content owners will be notified.
+  * If validation succeeds, content owners are notified.

 All actions and their outcomes are recorded to a central log.